IVRPowers/blog/content/post/marketing/the-merge-ivr-rtc-contact-center.md

 ![RTC IVR](/postimages/marketing/ivrpowers-post-04.006.jpeg)

 At Interactive Powers, when we launched our first products, we had always considered the Contact Center as a primary technology platform that requires to connect many and new channels to become a **Multi-channel** system  or much better ever an **Omnichannel** system.
-In the early stage of the **Digital Transformation**, we couldn’t imagine our main business product lines [IVR](https://www.ivrpowers.com/voicexml/) and [RTC](https://www.ivrpowers.com/videortc/) to become so close that they are now just part of a whole strategic approach for any Contact Center evolution.
+In the early stage of the **Digital Transformation**, we couldn’t imagine our main business product lines [Smart IVR](https://www.ivrpowers.com/voicexml/) and [Video RTC](https://www.ivrpowers.com/videortc/) to become so close that they are now just part of a whole strategic approach for any Contact Center evolution.
 Let us show, how powerful it is without leaving existing channels or services witch are already running.
 We always understand integration as a complementary function and value not a replacement.

 ## IVR · Interactive Voice Response